 - They want to show something impressive to their peers, and large-scale automation fits that purpose.

 - They are very reluctant to spend money on improving people.
 They do not believe that good people are a resource they can count on.
-Yet Lean Manufacturing without training of the operators and supervisors does not really work.
+Yet Lean Manufacturing without training of the operators and supervisors does not really work... and the greatest concern is the sustenance of the gains after the initial lean-ing of operations.

 - Chinese people in general don't like to pay for consulting services.
 They are used to making money by buying and selling products.
 The culture of professional services is still emerging in mainland China.
 American and European companies, in contrast, place a value on intangible assets such as branding or technical innovation.

 Manufacturing managers are generally more inclined to pay for a technical expertise in molding, extrusion, tool making, automation, design, etc. They expect an expert to come in, implement changes quickly, and show tangible results.
-After that phase, the expert should leave – and count on the remaining staff to ensure the changes stick.
+After that phase, the expert should leave—they then count on the remaining staff to ensure the changes stick.

 The Lean Movement In China